HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/tango_crate.md

 # Trivia

 - The Tango Crate was designed by myka
-- The chance of a Tango Crate dropping 5 Tango 51s is roughly 1 in 936,000,000
+- The chance of a Tango Crate dropping five Tango 51s is roughly 1 in 936,000,000

 # History